intel/llvm/sycl/doc/UsersManual.md

     Also, some of Intel GPUs or GPU run-time/drivers may support only "stateless" memory accesses.

-**`-fsycl-disable-fine-grained-bitfield-accesses`**

-    Disables the addition of `-ffine-grained-bitfeld-accesses` option for SPIR based targets.

 # Example: SYCL device code compilation

 To invoke SYCL device compiler set `-fsycl-device-only` flag.